Antique George I Silver Coffee Pot

 Literature: Coffee and chocolate were brought to England in the mid 17th century and were established as part of social life by the end of the century.
 Coffee pots can be found from the 1680’s onwards.
 Initially, these tall form pots were used for both coffee and chocolate however we now term chocolate pots to be those with either a removable finial or removable lid for inserting a swizzle stick.
 We also nominate some early side handled pots as chocolate pots.

-The silver pot is in very good condition.
+The early 18th century silver pot is in very good condition.
 The octagonal sides are good at the edges.
 This pot has been tested for water retention and does not leak.
 Shows moderate signs of wear commensurate with age as would be expected.

 Maker: Martin Stockar